Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-FAQ.md

 13. <a name="ftnt_ref13"></a> See [Ethcore’s Polkadotpaper](https://github.com/polkadot-io/polkadotpaper/raw/master/PolkaDotPaper.pdf) for further description of how their “fishermen” concept works.

-14. <a name="ftnt_ref14"></a> Thanks to Justin Drake for pointing me to cryptographic accumulators, as well as [this paper](https://eprint.iacr.org/2009/612.pdf) that gives the argument for the impossibility of sublinear batching
+14. <a name="ftnt_ref14"></a> Thanks to Justin Drake for pointing me to cryptographic accumulators, as well as [this paper](https://eprint.iacr.org/2009/612.pdf) that gives the argument for the impossibility of sublinear batching.
+See also this thread: https://ethresear.ch/t/accumulators-scalability-of-utxo-blockchains-and-data-availability/176